Yamato-Security/hayabusa/README-English.md

 Checking target evtx FilePath: "./hayabusa-sample-evtx/YamatoSecurity/T1218.004_Signed Binary Proxy Execution\u{a0}InstallUtil/sysmon.evtx"
 5 / 509 [=>------------------------------------------------------------------------------------------------------------------------------------------] 0.98 % 1s
 ```

+* Quiet error mode:
+By default, hayabusa will save error messages to error log files.
+If you do not want to save error messages, please add `-Q`.

 # Hayabusa output
 When Hayabusa output is being displayed to the screen (the default), it will display the following information: